METALLIC CORK TOTE

 Fold the large lining and zipper pocket rectangles in half lengthwise independently; press to mark a center foldline, and then unfold.
 This mark is just for matching the pocket to the lining in the later step.

-On the lining rectangle wrong side, measure and mark a ½”-wide box centered 3 ½” from the right edge and 9” long.
+On the lining rectangle wrong side, measure and mark a ½”-wide box centered 3 ½” from the top edge and 9” long.

 Place the zippered pocket rectangle and large lining rectangle right sides together, extending one pocket rectangle short edge 1” beyond the marked zipper opening and matching the pocket and rectangle foldlines.
 Pin the pocket rectangle perimeter.